manasakudumu/portfolio-mkudumu/docs/assignments/assignment2.md

 - List of 21 Features:
     - Alt text on audio descriptions on photos and videos- All images uploaded on the platform would come with AI-generated audio descriptions that provide detailed context about the contents of the image, including objects, scenery, and any people present.
     - Feed filters- be able to change to only see friends and family - Users can customize their feed to prioritize posts from specific people (like close family or friends) or filter out less relevant content, ensuring they stay connected with the most important updates.
-    - Assistance/ Online status feature: Check to see when someone is online so that you can get quicker responses in cases of emergencies (amongst the elderly)
+    - Assistance/ online status feature: Check to see when someone is online so that you can get quicker responses in cases of emergencies (amongst the elderly)
     - Emergency Alerts - In case of an emergency (since the users might be elderly and visually impaired), a signal can be sent to close family members and friends to help them in need.
     - Keep the app simple to not overwhelm elderly individuals - The interface design is streamlined with larger buttons, fewer steps to complete actions, and a clutter-free layout to reduce overwhelm for elderly users.
     - Accessible messaging- The messaging feature will be fully compatible with screen readers, allowing users to easily chat with friends and family.